 Table 3 shows the comparison between the treated and control group workers.
 As we can see, treated and control group workers are very similar.
 Their average age and gender are very similar.
 These variables were not part of the matching algorithm, which suggests that the algorithm was successful in identifying similar workers.
 The treatment group is composed of fewer workers with a university education than the control group (20.4% versus 24.9%).
 The difference in means is not statistically significant.
-Nevertheless, this difference prompts the inclusion of controls for education in the main specification.30
+Nevertheless, this difference prompts the inclusion of controls for education in the main specification.

 The treated workers and control group workers have very similar daily earnings (123.3 versus 124.8 euros per day).
 This corresponds to approximately a 1.2% difference in earnings.
 In annual terms, treated workers' earnings are approximately 45,500 euros.
 This earnings level is substantially above the average in the LIAB.
-Figure 8 graphically illustrates that remaining workers in OL outsourcing firms are much more likely to be at the top of the aggregate wage distribution when compared to the LIAB as a whole.